CAIOZANETTI/gps_maquina/README.md

-Sure, here's the translation of the provided text into English:

----

 # Machine Activity Project

 This repository contains a project that aims to gather information by analyzing machine positioning data, including coordinates and basic activity information.
 It aims to provide insights into the **routine** and **behavior** of the machine.
 This information can be highly valuable for evaluating whether the behavior aligns with the planning or if there are any **deviations**.